MicrosoftDocs/sql-docs/docs/t-sql/functions/try-cast-transact-sql.md

 ## Arguments
  *expression*
  The value to be cast.
-Any valid expression.
+Allowed input value is limited to 8000 bytes.

  *data_type*
  The data type into which to cast *expression*.